ideablock/commit/README.md

 # Beta

 ***Important Information:***
 The current version is an initial release of IdeaBlock Commit and should be considered very beta.
 Its functionality has been tested by our team - but please be aware that this is not production-ready software.
-Please feel free to submit pull requests to add features or to create issues [when we publish to our pages on (GitHub](https://github.com/ideablock) and [npm](https://https://www.npmjs.com/org/ideablock) in the coming weeks).
+Please feel free to submit pull requests to add features or to let us know about any issues at the IdeaBlock Commit source page on [GitHub](https://github.com/ideablock/commit).
+You can also find the package on [npm](https://https://www.npmjs.com/package/ideablock-cli) and [yarn](https://yarnpkg.com/en/package/ideablock-commit).

-It is very important to remember that IdeaBlock never receives the actual files that form the substance of the repository you protect with IdeaBlock Commit.
+It is very important to remember that IdeaBlock never receives the actual files that form the substance of the repository you protect with IdeaBlock Commit - they stay with you, locally.
 It is therefore incumbent on every user to practice good operational security and ensure that a redundancy plan is in place when it comes to the files stored in your ~/.ideablock/commits directory.

-By only sending IdeaBlock the hashes associated with your repositories, you are even protecting yourself against us!
-Therefore,
+By only sending IdeaBlock the hashes associated with your repositories, you are even protecting yourself against any future argument that you disclosed a trade secret to a third party - namely, us!

-Thank you for your interest in IdeaBlock Commit and the rest of our early software tools, which include [IdeaBlock Beta](https://beta.ideablock.io), [IdeaBlock CLI](https://npmjs.com/package/ideablock-cli).
+Thank you for your interest in IdeaBlock Commit and the rest of our early software tools, which include [IdeaBlock Beta](https://beta.ideablock.io) and [IdeaBlock CLI](https://npmjs.com/package/ideablock-cli) with more coming soon!
 We appreciate your help and feedback - they are key in making our offerings as robust and bug-free as possible!

 Follow us on [Twitter](https://twitter.com/ldeaBlock) and our other [official channels](https://ideablock.io#contact)
 _____________

 ₁ Please be sure to read and agree to IdeaBlock Beta [Terms and Conditions](https://beta.ideablock.io/terms) when you [register](https://beta.ideablock.io)